Bronwyn Mayer

-Bronwyn Lee Mayer-Smith OAM (born 3 July 1974 in Sydney) is an Australian water polo player from the gold medal squad of the 2000 Summer Olympics.
+Bronwyn Lee Mayer-Smith OAM (born 3 July 1974) is an Australian water polo player from the gold medal squad of the 2000 Summer Olympics.

 Mayer married Damian Smith in January 2001.
 Mayer competed on the team in the 2004 Summer Olympics, which took 4th place.
 She is a cousin of water polo players Gavin and Taryn Woods.

 In 2019, she was inducted into the Water Polo Australia Hall of Fame.

+Club water polo

+Mayer currently plays for the Balmain Water Polo Club.